Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Online payment methods

 In addition to ‘over-the-counter payments’, we’re also making online purchases a lot more frequently these days.

 With the global rise of eCommerce, you can buy almost anything online – be it apparel, groceries, toiletries or pet supplies.
-In 2019, the World Bank reported that online transactions only accounted for 1.6% of total retail sales.
-This shows that while e-commerce has grown substantially around the world, it’s still relatively small in India.
+In 2019, it was reported that almost 79% of the Dutch 12+ population have bought something on the Internet.

 Direct bank transfer

 In the past, one would have to head down to a physical bank branch and fill up a paper form in order to transfer funds between accounts.
 As technology advanced, we can now transfer money from a bank account to another online in a matter of seconds, anytime anywhere.